Tom Clancy's Splinter Cell Double Agent

 “Optional objectives instead of fueling replayability are just hollow choices between how much you want to help out the factions, and that is two separate bars you can keep maxed out, instead of the at least sensible style of favor spectrum in the PS2 version.”

-“The last mission the ending froze right when I completed the task, so no credits.
-It's okay, but I doubt I'd play it again or work on any of the stealth aspects, so no interest in replay value after the second time finishing it.”
+“The last mission's ending froze right when I completed the task, so no credits.
+It's okay, but I doubt I'd play it again or work on any of the stealth aspects, so I have no interest in replay value after finishing it the second time.”

 “The story, however, is actually good and I did enjoy it.
 What this game does offer that the previous titles did not were the ability to make choices in the game, and making those choices would result in different outcomes which would give the game more replay value if the gameplay wasn't so bad.”